kheller18/seattle-crime-analysis/README.md

   By combining all of these different views and data, the user can start to make some of their own conclusions and analyze what has gone on in Seattle and in the world over time.
 Some examples that we were able to find are:

   1. When examining crime by type over time, "Bad Checks" hit its prime around 2010.
 Nowadays in 2022, there are few crimes for bad checks because checks have been phased out of society.
-In its place, we now have mobile services like Venmo, Zelle and cashapp that allow for instant transfers.
+In its place, we now have mobile services like Venmo, Zelle, and Cashapp that allow for instant transfers.
-  2. When examining crime by type over time, "Burlary" and "Assault" spiked to incredible numbers in the summer of 2020.
-If we take a look at current events at this time, COVID was in full force and so was the Capitol Hill Automous Zone (CHAZ).
+  2. When examining crime by type over time, "Burglary" and "Assault" spiked to incredible numbers in the summer of 2020.
+If we take a look at current events at this time, COVID was in full force and so was the Capitol Hill Autonomous Zone (CHAZ).
 During this period, citizens patrolled the streets and broke into most businesses in the area, which spiked these categories numbers.
-  3. When examining the pie chart, we can see that over time assault, larceny-theft and motor vehicle theft are the most common crimes.
+  3. When examining the pie chart, we can see that over time larceny-theft, assault, and burglary are the most common crimes.